Sanyam0802/kdtree/README.md

 ## Command to run

     python parent.py <dataset_file> <query_file> <k>
 parent.py is compatible with Python 2.x and Python 3.x and with both Linux and Windows.
-However final evaluation will be done using Python 3.x.
-So, for students using Python in your program, it is recommended to use Python 3.x.

-For any issues, feel free to post on the Piazza group of this course.